Vineflower/vineflower-site/source/output-comparison.rst

           Float.valueOf(0.9F);
         }

 Vineflower, CFR, and JD-GUI properly keep the boxing.
-Fernflower and Procyon unbox the
+Fernflower and Procyon unbox the constants, which leads to invalid syntax.

 Double-brace initializers in enums
 ----------------------------------